New Jersey: Educational standards

+In 2016, nine New Jersey-based high schools were ranked among the top 25 in the nation, more than any other state, in "America's Top High Schools 2016", published by Newsweek.

+In November 2023, New Jersey Governor Phil Murphy signed into law legislation eliminating testing for prospective teachers in reading, writing, and math, replacing it with an alternative certification process.

 Economy

 The U.S. Bureau of Economic Analysis estimates that New Jersey's gross state product in the third quarter of 2022 was $753 billion.

 Affluence

-New Jersey's per capita gross state product routinely ranks as one of the highest in the United States.
-In 2020, New Jersey had the highest number of millionaires both per capita and per square mile in the United States, approximately 9.76% of households.
-The state is ranked second in the nation by the number of places with per capita incomes above national average with 76.4%.
-Nine of New Jersey's counties are among the 100 wealthiest U.S. counties.
+New Jersey's per capita gross state product routinely ranks among the highest in the nation.
+In 2020, New Jersey had more millionaires both per capita and per square mile, representing roughly 9.76% of all New Jersey household, than any state in the nation.

+The state is ranked second in the nation by the number of places with per capita incomes exceeding the national average with 76.4%.
+Three of New Jersey's counties are among the 20 highest income U.S. counties in the nation as of 2023.